Châteauroux: Climate

-Châteauroux temperatures range from an average January low of 1.3 °C to an average August high of 26.4 °C.
+Châteauroux temperatures range from an average February low of 1.3 °C to an average July and August high of 26.4 °C.

 History

 The old town, close to the river, forms a nucleus around which a newer and more extensive quarter, bordered by boulevards, has grown up.
 The suburbs of St. Christophe and Déols lie on the right bank of the Indre.
 The castle from which the city takes its name was built in the latter part of the 10th century by Raoul, prince of Déols.

 From 920 to 1008, the Norman raids forced the monks of the abbey of Saint-Gildas-de-Rhuys, founded in Brittany by Saint Gildas, to bring his relics to the abbey of Saint-Gildas of Châteauroux that they founded under the protection of the prince Ebbes of Déols, father of Raoul.
-During the Middle Ages it was the seat of a seigniory.
+During the Middle Ages, it was the seat of a seigniory.
 It was passed to the Chauvigny from 1207 to 1473.
 It was raised to the rank of countship in 1497 for Jean V d'Aumont.